supreethprajwal/supreethprajwal.github.io/index.md

 </script>

 ---
 I'm a PhD candidate in the School of Electrical and Computer Engineering at Georgia Tech.
-I'm interested in developing computational tools and machine learning algorithms to analyze medical data.
+I'm interested in developing computational tools and machine learning algorithms to predict adverse health outcomes by analyzing clinical data.
 I work with [Shamim Nemati](http://nematilab.info/people/shamim/index.html) and [Gari Clifford](http://gdclifford.info/people/gari) in the Department of Biomedical Informatics at Emory University.